<

 What is it actually like to sleep in the Sahara Desert?
 Is it comfortable?

-Sleeping in the Sahara Desert at our Erg Chebbi glamping camp is genuinely comfortable — far more so than most travelers expect.
-In the luxury tent, you sleep in a king-size bed with a proper sprung mattress, high-thread cotton sheets, and wool blankets.
-The main adjustment is not comfort but context: the complete silence, the absence of any digital connection, and the awareness that you are 7 km deep in one of the world’s greatest deserts produce a sleep experience that is lighter and more vividly conscious than normal sleep.
-Most guests wake 2–3 times naturally, not from discomfort, but from the instinct to look at the stars.
-By morning, virtually every guest reports feeling more rested and mentally clear than they have in months.
+Sleeping in the Sahara Desert at our Erg Chebbi glamping camp is genuinely comfortable and consistently exceeds what most international travelers expect.
+In our luxury tent accommodations, you sleep soundly in a full king-size bed equipped with a proper sprung mattress, high-thread-count cotton sheets, and warm wool blankets.
+The primary adjustment for guests is not a matter of physical comfort but rather one of profound environmental context.
+The absolute, velvety silence, the complete absence of any digital cellular connection, and the deep awareness that you are resting seven kilometers deep within one of the world’s greatest wilderness expansions produce a sleep experience that feels lighter and more vividly conscious than standard rest.
+Most guests find themselves waking naturally two or three times throughout the night, not out of any physical discomfort, but due to a natural, quiet instinct to step outside and view the stellar canopy.
+By the morning hours, virtually every guest reports feeling remarkably more rested and mentally clear than they have in months.

 How cold does it get at night in the Sahara Desert?

-Night temperatures in the Sahara Desert vary dramatically by season.
-In spring (March–May), the most popular season for sleeping in the Sahara, temperatures drop from around 28°C at sunset to 7–12°C by 3am.
-In winter (December–February), temperatures can drop to 0°C or below at the dune surface.
-In summer (June–August), nights remain warm at 20–24°C. Our Erg Chebbi glamping camp provides multiple layers of bedding, and luxury tents include an electric blanket powered by our solar system for winter guests.
-The critical rule: always bring a warm jacket and wear layers regardless of what the afternoon temperature was.
-The Sahara’s diurnal temperature range — the gap between its daytime high and overnight low — is among the largest of any environment on earth.
+Nighttime temperatures in the Sahara Desert shift dramatically depending on your specific travel season.
+During the popular spring months from March through May, temperatures drop comfortably from around 28°C at sunset down to a crisp 7°C to 12°C by three in the morning.
+In the deep winter months from December through February, temperatures can drop sharply to 0°C or even below directly at the dune surface.
+Conversely, the summer months from June through August feature warm desert nights that hover between 20°C and 24°C. Our Erg Chebbi glamping camp provides multiple heavy layers of premium bedding, and our luxury suites feature specialized electric blankets powered by our dedicated solar grid for winter arrivals.
+The critical packing rule for all travelers is to bring a warm jacket and prepare to wear adaptable layers regardless of how intense the afternoon heat felt, as the Sahara’s diurnal temperature range stands as one of the largest environmental shifts found anywhere on earth.

 Is there a private bathroom at the Erg Chebbi glamping camp?

-Yes — every luxury tent at the Over Morocco Tours Erg Chebbi glamping camp has its own private en-suite bathroom, directly attached to the sleeping tent via a covered walkway.
-The bathroom includes a flush toilet (connected to a sealed composting system with zero environmental impact), a hot shower with a 30-litre solar-heated water tank, a ceramic basin with mirror, and biodegradable Argan oil soap and shampoo.
-The shower water is genuinely hot until approximately 9:30pm and remains warm until around midnight.
-This private en-suite bathroom is the single feature that most distinguishes our luxury desert camp Morocco from standard camps, which almost universally use shared bathroom blocks outside the sleeping tents.
+Yes, every luxury tent operating at the Over Morocco Tours Erg Chebbi glamping camp features its own private, fully integrated en-suite bathroom attached directly to the main sleeping quarters via a covered canvas walkway.
+Each private bathroom contains a modern flush toilet connected to a completely sealed composting system with zero environmental impact on the surrounding sands, a hot shower supplied by an independent 30-liter solar-heated water tank, a ceramic wash basin with a vanity mirror, and complimentary biodegradable Argan oil soaps and shampoos.
+The shower water runs genuinely hot until approximately 9:30 in the evening and retains comfortable warmth until around midnight.
+This seamless en-suite setup is the signature logistical feature that distinguishes our premium desert camp from standard outposts, which almost universally require guests to utilize communal bathroom blocks situated outside the primary tents.

 Can you see the Milky Way when sleeping in the Sahara Desert?

-Yes — the Milky Way is clearly visible with the naked eye at our Erg Chebbi glamping camp.
-The camp sits approximately 7 km from the nearest road lighting, and the Merzouga area has virtually no significant light pollution by global standards.
-Astronomers classify the night sky above our desert camp Erg Chebbi at a Bortle Scale rating of 2 or lower — meaning the Milky Way is not just a faint smear but a dense, three-dimensional structure of light spanning the entire sky from horizon to horizon.
-The best viewing is between 11pm and 3am, when the sky reaches maximum darkness.
-For maximum star visibility, plan your trip around a new moon phase — a full moon creates its own beautiful silver landscape but reduces the density of visible stars.
+Yes, the celestial structure of the Milky Way is brilliantly visible to the naked eye from our Erg Chebbi glamping campsite.
+Because our location sits roughly seven kilometers away from the nearest paved road illumination, the broader Merzouga area retains virtually zero light pollution by modern international standards.
+Astronomers officially classify the dark sky directly above our desert camp at a Bortle Scale rating of 2 or lower, meaning the Milky Way manifests not as a faint gray smear but as a dense, glowing, three-dimensional ribbon of light arcing clean from horizon to horizon.
+The optimal viewing window occurs nightly between 11:00 PM and 3:00 AM when the upper atmosphere achieves maximum darkness.
+To capture the highest density of stars, we recommend planning your journey to align with a new moon phase, as a radiant full moon casts a beautiful silver glow across the sand landscape but naturally diminishes the finer visibility of distant stars.

 Is sleeping in the Sahara Desert safe?

-Sleeping in the Sahara Desert with a reputable, established operator is safe.
-Over Morocco Tours has operated overnight camps in the Erg Chebbi dune field since 2012 without any serious incident.
-Our guides carry GPS devices, first-aid kits, and satellite communication equipment on all overnight treks.
-The Merzouga area of Morocco is politically stable, well-established for tourism, and served by Tourist Police in the village.
-The practical safety considerations for a desert night are environmental rather than security-related: staying warm as temperatures drop, staying hydrated, and not wandering from camp alone at night without telling your guide.
-Guests with significant cardiac or mobility conditions should consult their physician before booking.
+Sleeping out in the Sahara Desert with a reputable, professional local agency is entirely safe.
+Over Morocco Tours has proudly managed overnight camps throughout the Erg Chebbi dune fields since 2012 without a single serious security or transit incident.
+Our expert guides carry active GPS equipment, comprehensive first-aid kits, and satellite communication units on every overnight cross-desert trek.
+The Merzouga region of Morocco remains politically stable, deeply welcoming, highly optimized for international tourism, and consistently monitored by dedicated Tourist Police personnel based in the main village.
+The most practical safety considerations for an overnight stay are environmental rather than security-related, such as layering appropriately as night temperatures drop, maintaining steady hydration, and avoiding wandering away from the camp perimeter alone without informing your primary guide.
+Guests navigating significant cardiac or mobility conditions are simply advised to consult their personal physician before organizing their trek.

 What food is served at the Sahara desert camp Morocco?

-Dinner at our Sahara desert camp Morocco is a gourmet three-course Moroccan meal: harira soup with fresh bread, a slow-cooked tagine (lamb with preserved lemon or vegetable with Ras el Hanout), and a dessert of fresh fruit with honey and pastilla au lait.
-All food is cooked by our dedicated camp cook using produce sourced from Rissani market and Ziz Valley growers.
-Breakfast the following morning includes mint tea, Moroccan coffee spiced with cinnamon, Msemen flatbread, baguette, amlou paste (ground almonds, argan oil and honey), fresh-squeezed orange juice, jams, and eggs cooked to order.
-Vegetarian, vegan, and most dietary requirements are accommodated with advance notice at the time of booking.
+Dinner served at our Sahara desert camp Morocco is a gourmet three-course traditional feast featuring authentic Moroccan hospitality.
+The meal opens with a steaming bowl of traditional harira soup accompanied by fresh crusty bread, transitions to a slow-cooked tender tagine such as savory lamb paired with preserved lemons or seasonal vegetables infused with Ras el Hanout, and concludes with a dessert of fresh native fruits alongside honeyed pastilla au lait.
+Every dish is prepared by our resident camp chef utilizing ingredients sourced fresh from the weekly Rissani market and local Ziz Valley agricultural growers.
+The following morning features a rich breakfast spread incorporating hot mint tea, traditional coffee spiced with cinnamon, flaky Msemen flatbreads, fresh baguettes, sweet amlou paste crafted from crushed almonds, argan oil, and wild honey, alongside fresh-squeezed orange juice, local fruit jams, and eggs prepared to order.
+Full vegetarian, vegan, and specific allergy requirements are easily accommodated with advance notice provided at the time of your initial booking.

 How do I get to the Erg Chebbi glamping camp?
 Do I have to ride a camel?

-The standard and most memorable way to reach the Erg Chebbi glamping camp is by camel trek — approximately 1.5 hours of riding from the dune edge near Merzouga village.
-This is included in all our overnight packages.
-However, for guests who cannot ride a camel due to physical conditions, pregnancy, or personal preference, we offer a 4×4 vehicle transfer along the desert track to within 300 metres of the camp, followed by a short walk.
-We also offer a hybrid option: 4×4 to camp in the evening, short ceremonial camel ride at sunrise.
-Please specify your preference at the time of booking so we can arrange the right logistics.
+The classic and most iconic method for arriving at our Erg Chebbi glamping camp is via an authentic camel trek, which takes approximately one and a half hours of scenic riding from the dune boundary near Merzouga village and comes fully included in all of our overnight packages.
+However, for guests who prefer not to ride camels due to specific physical conditions, pregnancy, or personal comfort preferences, we provide a smooth private 4×4 vehicle transfer navigating the established desert tracks directly to within 300 meters of the camp perimeter, followed by a short, flat walk into the grounds.
+We also routinely organize a popular hybrid transit option that permits you to take a comfortable 4×4 vehicle straight into the camp in the evening and enjoy a brief, ceremonial sunrise camel trek across the dunes the following morning.
+Please communicate your exact transit preferences to our team during your booking process so we can align the vehicle logistics perfectly.

 Sleep Under the Stars: Book Your Night at the Erg Chebbi Glamping Camp with Over Morocco Tours